leeDav/buildit/README.md

 More user-friendly dates, e.g. "Wednesday, June 28th" instead of "Wed Jun 28"

+### Known bug
+Sometimes the forecast doesn't run up to midnight on the fifth day, leaving empty time sections.
+This could be fixed by checking the fifth days array has eight elements, and `arr.push()`'ing empty times if not, similar to how we prepend empty time objects on the first day when the forecast no longer applies.

 ## Build Setup
 Below lists the default instructions written by VueCLI.
 If you have Yarn installed, you can use that instead, such as `yarn` instead of `npm install`.